kevinmgates/agenticSDLC/README.md

 In Agent mode, you can run the entire pipeline with a single prompt:
 > *"@workspace Run the full SDLC pipeline: start with #file:prompts/01-extract-requirements.md, then proceed through each stage in order, saving outputs to the appropriate stage folders."*

-## Local Visualizer App
+## Local Visualizer App (optional)
+The repo also includes a local Node.js web app in [app/](app/) that visualizes the generated artifacts.
+It is meant for local review only, so you can quickly browse the transcript, requirements, epics, features, user stories and specs without pushing the backlog to GitHub or Azure DevOps via the MCP servers.

 ![Local Visualizer App](<images/CleanShot 2026-03-11 at 22.10.02@2x.png>)
 *Local visualizer preview after running the pipeline.*

-The repo also includes a local web app in [app/](app/) that visualizes the generated stage outputs after you run the pipeline.
-It is meant for local review only, so you can quickly browse the transcript, requirements, epics, features, user stories, specs, and push artifacts in one place before or after showing the GitHub or Azure DevOps results.

 ### Start the App